CharlieInRain/docs-site/docs/guides/node/nodetypes.md

 ### What is a Witness Node?

-Witness nodes represent the majority of nodes in a Binance Chain deployment.
+Witness nodes represent the majority of nodes in a BNB Beacon Chain deployment.
 Although they do not join the consensus process and produce blocks, they take care of:

 - The witness consensus process.